Aleksandr Vasilevsky: Personality and opinions

 Vasilevsky was regarded by his peers as a kind and soft military commander.
 General Sergei Shtemenko, a member of the General Staff during the war, described Vasilevsky as a brilliant, yet modest officer with outstanding experience in staff work.
 Shtemenko pointed out Vasilevsky's prodigious talent for strategic and operational planning.
 Vasilevsky also showed his respect for subordinates and demonstrated an acute sense of diplomacy and politeness, which Stalin appreciated.
 As a result, Vasilevsky enjoyed almost unlimited trust from Stalin.
 Several years before the war, Zhukov described Vasilevsky as "a man who knew his job as he spent a long time commanding a regiment and who earned great respect from everybody."
 During the war, Zhukov described Vasilevsky as an able commander, enjoying exceptional trust from Stalin, and able to persuade him even during heated discussions.
 Vasilevsky never mentioned his awards (including the two orders of Victory) in his memoirs, attesting to his modesty.
+American military historians David M. Glantz and Jonathan M. House wrote that Vasilevsky "exercised a calm, rational influence" on Stalin and was "far less temperamental than Zhukov."

 Vasilevsky's actions and personality were sometimes the object of dispute, while less controversial than those of Zhukov.
 In particular, Nikita Khrushchev defined Vasilevsky in his memoirs as a passive commander completely under the control of Stalin, and blamed him for the Kharkov failure in Spring 1942.
 Among Vasilevsky's strongest critics was Rokossovsky, who criticized Vasilevsky's decisions during the Stalingrad counteroffensive, especially his refusal to commit the 2nd Army to the annihilation of the encircled German divisions, and for general interference with his own work.
 Rokossovsky even wrote in his memoirs: "I do not even understand what role could Zhukov and Vasilevsky play on Stalingrad front."
 In fairness to Vasilevsky it needs noting that he diverted the 2nd army from the assault on the Stalingrad pocket only in order to commit it against a dangerous German counter-attack from Kotelnikovo, designed to deblockade the pocket, which was enjoying great numerical superiority.
 Vasilevsky, it seems, was dismayed by Rokossovsky's opposition to the transfer.